SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ```

 > [!NOTE]
-> The change to require and use latest SnapShots on all files is coming in a future build, and until then will be ignored.
+> The change to require and use the latest SnapShots on all files is coming in a future build, and until then will be ignored.

 ##### azureContainerManifestUri